 CAPP is an internal investment pool managed and administered under the direction of the Montana Board of Investments (BOI) as statutorily authorized by the Unified Investment Program.
 CAPP is a commingled internal investment pool and only the retirement systems can participate in CAPP.
-As neccessary, redemptions are processed by BOI in order to maintain required asset allocations and to provide liquidity for retirement benefits.
+As necessary, redemptions are processed by BOI in order to maintain required asset allocations and to provide liquidity for retirement benefits.
 The fair values of the investments in this category have been determined using the NAV per share (or its equivalent) of the investment.
-Refer to the fair value measurement note disclosures within BOI's annual financial statements for the underlying investments within the fair value hierarchy.